I Will Love Again: Commercial performance

 "I Will Love Again" was Fabian's first song to appear on the Billboard charts and became a multi-format hit.
 Initially promoted to the clubs, the song first appeared on the Billboard Dance Club Play chart, becoming the "Hot Shot Debut" at number 40 on the week of April 8, 2000.
 After climbing for three weeks, the song rose to number 13 while also debuting on the Billboard Maxi-Single Sales chart at number 40 on the week of April 29, 2000.
 It became the greatest gainer the following week, rising to number five, while also entering the top 10 on the Dance Club Play chart.
 It peaked atop the Dance Club Play chart on the week of May 27, 2000, after eight weeks, becoming Fabian's first and only number one on the chart.
 It would debut on the Billboard Hot 100 chart on the week of June 10, 2000, at number 91, becoming her first song to do so.
 In the same week, it would also debut on the Billboard Adult Contemporary chart at number 30.
 It would later peak at number 32 on the Hot 100, number 10 on the Adult Contemporary chart, and number 24 on the Mainstream Top 40.

 In Canada, "I Will Love Again" reached number four on the Canadian Singles Chart.
 It also entered the top 10 in the Czech Republic, Hungary, New Zealand, Poland, and Wallonia.
 The song's Spanish version, "Otro amor vendrá", was also a success on the charts, debuting and peaking at number six on Spain's AFYVE chart.
 Elsewhere, it reached the top 20 in Austria, France, Iceland, and Switzerland.
 It was also Fabian's first and only song to chart in Australia, reaching number 31, and the United Kingdom, peaking at number 63.

 Music videos and live performances

 Two music videos were made for the English uptempo version of the song.
 One features the singer in a house party and the other features Lara in a club party.
 A video for the Spanish-uptempo version titled "Otro amor vendrá" was also shot and mainly uses scenes from the house party version.
-Fabian also promoted "I Will Love Again" in the United States with live performances, including one on the The Today Show and another on Miss USA 2001 beauty pageant.
+Fabian also promoted "I Will Love Again" in the United States with live performances, including one on The Today Show and another on Miss USA 2001 beauty pageant.